Red Curry Was Wonderful

 The spring rolls were good.
-They didn't pop with flavour but were okay.
+They didn't pop with flavour but they were okay.
 Same with the grilled pork.
 The noodles and veggies were quite nice with the fish sauce.

 There weren't any Thai basil in the dish, which would have elevated the flavour and given it a refreshing note.
 I also thought the spring rolls and grilled pork could have used a bit more spice or umami flavour.

-Overall, the Thai Vermicelli dish was all right but could be improved.
+Overall, the Thai Vermicelli dish was all right but it could be improved.

 Red Curry Bamboo